M-Moon/AstroPiCloudCoverage/README.md

 # AstroPiCloudCoverage
-Developing a program to detect cloud coverage from the astropi as the ISS does 2 orbits around the Earth
+Developing a program to detect cloud coverage from the astropi as the ISS does two orbits around the Earth (3 hours)